CertusGroup/ciutshi/_sources/appendix_b.md.txt

 ###### Data Lifecycle Management

 This section covers the direct system-level considerations for the biennial data strategy.
-Data lifecycle management is the engine of data operations, buffered by data governance to allow data engineering personnel to excute requirements with increased efficiency.
+Data lifecycle management is the engine of data operations, buffered by data governance to allow data engineering personnel to execute requirements with increased efficiency.
 This covers changes to data storage, modeling, analytics, data integration, metadata, and cataloging of data assets from raw state to end-point delivery.

 ##### Trust and Security

 The biennial data strategy should enable a strong link between operations and security.
 This includes bridging the gaps in trusted systems and personnel with the data infrastructure accesses that perpetuate efficient data asset delivery.
-Institutional and community factors should be acounted for as regulations and license agreements for both systems and assets can shift the security and trust paradigm for data operations customers and stakeholders.
+Institutional and community factors should be accounted for as regulations and license agreements for both systems and assets can shift the security and trust paradigm for data operations customers and stakeholders.

 ##### KPIs and Metrics